-A single national strategy to be implemented over a seven-year period (2007-2013) is built on a comprehensive set of sector strategies and is guided by a selective set of crosscutting strategies.
-The national strategy emerges as a synthesis of sector strategy documents developed for all sectors.
+A single national strategy to be implemented over a seven-year period (2007 - 2013) is built on a comprehensive set of sector strategies and is guided by a selective set of crosscutting strategies.
+The national strategy emerges as a synthesis of sector strategy documents developed for respective sectors.
 The European integration and NATO membership planning processes will be fully incorporated in the national strategy.

 The national strategy document has the following structure:

 - Overview (Overview of current situation and key issues facing the country.) - Vision, strategic priorities and strategic goals (Concise statement providing the overall framework of the strategic planning exercise.
-Envisaged role of government.) - Policies (Key points of sector and crosscutting strategies in summary form arranged by strategic priority, with emphasis on links between major policies and achievement of strategic goals.) - Macroeconomic framework and fiscal implications: - A. Macroeconomic framework in the form of scenario; and - B. Broad inter-sectoral implications of strategic priorities. - Accountability (Consultation process and high-level monitoring indicators to assess progress towards the key national goals.)
+Envisaged role of government.) - Policies (Key points of sector and crosscutting strategies in summary form arranged by strategic priority, with emphasis on links between major policies and achievement of strategic goals.)